aril-spetalen/racemap/README.md

 A small graphical application, which assembles a view into local sail races for the season.

 Conseptually I want to index all local races and clubs registered at the manage2sail service.
-Based on a search for races (possibly filtered by class or time), they will be presented in a leaflet map portal.
+Based on a search for races (possibly filtered by boat class or time), they will be presented in a leaflet map portal.

 ## Search